What Is a Prerunner Truck and How To Build It

 Truck body style is the most suitable for high speed deset racing, so the most common platforms are Ford Ranger, Chevy Silverado, GMC Sierra, Toyota Tundra, Nissan Titan prerunner etc. SUVs are less popular however the most common models are Jeep Cherokee, Ford Explorer and Chevy Tahoe prerunners.

 It’s obviously one of the most important modifications that are done to a vehicle in order to run over extreme desert terrain.
-Occasional hills, rocks and other obstacles are very dangerous for a truck cruising at a high speed, so the wheels must be large enough to drive over and not get damaged.
+Occasional hills, rocks and other obstacles are very dangerous for a truck cruising at a high speed, so the wheels must be large enough to go over the obstacles without gettingt damaged.

 Prerunners typically use 35″ – 37″ and larger tires, however on some smaller pickups like Ranger or Tacoma you can sometimes meet 33″ – 35″ tires.